NordicPlayground/nrf51-UART-examples/app_uart_library_example_with_ble/README.md

 app-uart-library-example-with-ble
 ==================

- This file shows UART functionality with the app_uart libarty and the S110 BLE softdevice enabled.
+ This file shows UART functionality with the app_uart library and the S110 BLE softdevice enabled.

  See main.c for a detailed description of the application behavior.